 Why is Forgiveness Important?

 Forgiveness should not be confused with condoning or accepting what someone has done.
 Offering forgiveness doesn’t mean you have no boundaries; it’s the exact opposite, so it’s essential to learn this distinction.
-Forgiveness means something different to everyone, but in general, it involves releasing or letting go of resentment or a desire to punish or hurt or seek revenge for another’s wrongdoing.
+Forgiveness means something different to everyone, but in general, it involves releasing or letting go of resentment, a desire to punish, or a desire to hurt or seek revenge for another’s wrongdoing.
 As a famous, fictional ice queen once said, “Let it go!”

-But letting go doesn’t mean the hurt or memory won’t always be with you.
-An important lesson about forgiveness is lessening the grip of that hurt and taking you to a place where you control the situation or sever your emotional attachment to what has happened.
+However, letting go doesn’t mean the hurt or memory will never be with you.
+An important lesson about forgiveness is to lessen the grip of that hurt and take you to a place where you can control the situation or sever your emotional attachment to what has happened.
 A good analogy is getting a sunburn.
 Once you realize you have gotten sunburned, you can move out of the sun, apply some aloe, and stop yourself from getting burned even further.
-But you might have the sunburn for a little while to remind you.
+But you might have a sunburn for a little while to remind you.
 Forgiveness isn’t forgetting, but it brings peace that allows you to move forward and focus your energies on other things.1

 What are the Benefits of Forgiveness?

 Ultimately, forgiveness is good for us and our hearts — literally.2,3 People who can forgive are less stressed (stress can influence heart health) and experience improved mental health and well-being.
-Forgiveness is associated with more positive emotions, higher quality, and positive relationships with others and enhances a person’s sense of empowerment.
+Forgiveness is associated with more positive emotions, higher-quality relationships, and enhanced positive relationships with others, and it also enhances a person’s sense of empowerment.
 When we forgive, we also choose connection over disconnection, which protects relationships we value.
 All these things are good for the body and mind.
-As parents, we want to set our kids up to be happy and healthy, and teaching children about forgiveness is one significant way we can support this.
+As parents, we want to set our kids up for happiness and health, and teaching children about forgiveness is one significant way we can support this.

 Tips for Letting Go and Forgiving Others